mettelang/StatisticalLearningSpring2019/README.md

 There is a folder named ISLR where you find figures from the book used in the Rmd, and these are downloaded from http://faculty.marshall.usc.edu/gareth-james/ISL/data.html and are of cause not my work.

-The lisence is CC-BY-NC(except for figures not created by me)
+The lisence is CC-BY-SA-NC(except for figures not created by me)

 Please create an issue if you find errors or inconsitencies.